 Research new learning techniques and introduce them to students.

-Supervise and evaluate graduate students teaching and teaching by the colleagues.
+Supervise and evaluate teaching by graduates and colleagues.

 Lead educational trips and attend various seminars.